RPinkha/June-Code-Jam-2024/README.md

 ## Optimzed Route Model:

 For optimal route planning, the **Traveling Salesman Problem (TSP)** is solved.
-A one-way trip scenario, where the route spans from a starting point to a destination without returning to the origin.This problem finds the shortest route visiting each location exactly once, applicable to various real-world scenarios such as delivery services and supply chain management for efficient routing.
+A one-way trip scenario, where the route spans from a starting point to a destination without returning to the origin.
+This problem finds the shortest route to see all locations once.

 To optimize the route, a **distance matrix** is crucial.
 This matrix calculates pairwise distances between geographic points, represented by latitude and longitude coordinates.
-Each element in the matrix denotes the distance between two locations, adding efficient route planning by providing insights into travel distances and optimal sequencing of stops.
+Each element in the matrix denotes the distance between two locations with optimal sequencing of stops.

 ![Optimal Route](https://github.com/RPinkha/June-Code-Jam-2024/blob/main/notebook/graphs/optimal_route.png)